callumflack/callum-flack-design/content/pages/about.md

 heroImageFirst: true
 ---

-> Hi, I’m Callum.
-I'm a design-obsessed, code-based, digital craftsman.
+> Hi, I’m Callum Flack.
+I'm a design-obsessed, code-based, digital-thinking craftsman.
 I’ve been
-> designing and building brands and experiences since 2000.”
+> designing and building brands and experiences since 2000.

-My work revolves around listening and understanding people and their challenges—clients, collaborators and their audiences—to provide elegant, satisfying digital solutions.
-I'll help you build brands and services that emotionally connect with people, and do the job customers need you for.
+My job is to help you bridge the gap to your audience by understanding your unique context, designing for emotional connection, and building a digital system that satisifies you and your toughest customers years from now.

 ## Experienced